vijay8i/this-and-that/01-build-systems/notes/04-gn-ninja-conan.md

 PkgConfigDeps
 ```

 And then let `conan` do its thing.
-Recommend reading about creating a
+You can read more about creating a
 deploy of dependencies for developer use [here](^2).
 Since I wanted to
 replicate what I did with `meson` I am going to proceed to use the
 deployer option.